Air & Water Quality Analysis

 Absorbance measurements are used to quantify the concentration of solutions and gases (as described in this setup) that absorb light in a media that transmits light.
 The signal in absorbance units is proportional to the molar absorptivity, pathlength and concentration of the sample (see Beer’s Law).

 In a system configured to measure the absorbance of a gas with distinct deep UV absorption characteristics — benzene, for example, which is found in vehicle and other atmospheric emissions — a good place to start is a Maya2000 Pro, which has great response <300 nm.
 In this setup, the spectrometer uses an H7 grating set for the 200-300 nm wavelength range.
 Optical bench accessories include a detector collection lens for increased throughput and an optical bench optimized to transmit UV light.
 With a 5 µm slit, optical resolution of ~0.07 nm (FWHM) is possible.
-Our D-2000 deuterium light source is a good option for UV measurements.
+Our D-2000 deuterium light source (discontinued light source) is a good option for UV measurements.

 There are many spectrometer-light source combinations available for measuring gas absorbance.
 For high resolution and faster integration times, the HR2000+ES is a good option.
 Also, a light source such as the DH-2000-BAL will allow you to illuminate across the UV-NIR range.